 Make an Appointment

-The Simpson University Community Counseling Center is located in the Owen Center, Suite 208; we share a reception area with the Health Center and Career Services under the collective title of the Wellness Center.
-Regular office hours are Monday through Friday from 8 a.m. to 12:00 and from 1:00 p.m. to 5:00 p.m.
-Call our office at 530.226.4106 or come by to schedule an appointment.
+The Simpson University Community Counseling Center is located within the Wellness Center in the Owen Center, Suite 208.
+Regular office hours are Monday through Friday from 9:00 a.m. to 5:00 p.m.
+Please call our office at (530) 226-4667 or come by to schedule an appointment.

-Full-time undergraduate Simpson students are entitled to eight (8) counseling sessions per school year, the cost of which is included in student fees.
+Full-time undergraduate Simpson students are offered one (1) counseling session per school year.
 Should a student need additional sessions, a reasonable fee will be charged for each session or the counselor will assist in locating a local Redding therapist for ongoing counseling.

 By law, our counselors are bound to keep what you say confidential.
 The counseling relationship must be a place where trust and safety exist.
 Information disclosed within sessions is confidential and will not be revealed to anyone without expressed written permission.